 - Irish American Scholars Program (IAS) – A full tuition scholarship to study in Northern Ireland for a semester or academic year.
-Study in one of five prestigious universities in Northern Ireland.
+Study in one of five prestigious universities in Northern Ireland, such as Queen's University.
 Deadline February 1st for the following year.

 - American Institute of Foreign Study (AIFS) – various locations.
 Most popular: London, England and Florence, Italy.
 Most affordable: Argentina; Costa Rica; Granada and Salamanca, Spain; and Berlin, Germany

 - Academic Programs International (API) - various locations.
 Examples: San Joaquin de Flores (internship option), Costa Rica; Caen, France

 - Butler University Institute for Study Abroad (IFSA) – various locations

 - University of Stirling – Academic Programs International (API) - Stirling, Scotland